Aalto-Electric-Drives/motulator/README.md

 Introduction
 ------------
-This open-source software includes simulation models for an induction motor, a synchronous reluctance motor, and a permanent-magnet synchronous motor.
-The motor models are simulated in the continuous-time domain while the control algorithms run in discrete time.
+This open-source software includes simulation models and controllers for electric machine drives and grid converter systems.
+The machine models include an induction machine, a synchronous reluctance machine, and a permanent-magnet synchronous machine.
+Various subsystem models are provided for modeling grid converter systems, such as an LCL filter connected to an inductive-resistive grid.
+The system models are simulated in the continuous-time domain while the control algorithms run in discrete time.
 The default solver is the explicit Runge-Kutta method of order 5(4) from scipy.integrate.solve_ivp.
 Various control algorithms are provided as examples.
 The documentation is available here:

 https://aalto-electric-drives.github.io/motulator/